RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/WEBUS2020/16-NEH.md

 <sup>18</sup> Now that which was prepared for one day was one ox and six choice sheep.
 Also fowls were prepared for me, and once in ten days a store of all sorts of wine.
 Yet for all this, I didn’t demand the governor’s pay, because the bondage was heavy on this people.
 <sup>19</sup> Remember me, my God, for all the good that I have done for this people.

 > - <sup>a</sup> 5.
-“Behold”, from “[hebrew]הִנֵּה[/hebrew]”, means look at, take notice, observe, see, or gaze at.
+“Behold”, from “הִנֵּה”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.
 > - <sup>b</sup> 15.
 A shekel is about 10 grams or about 0.35 ounces.

 ## Chapter 6